OWASP/www-project-top-10-for-large-language-model-applications/1_0_vulns/Model_Theft.md

 **How to Prevent:**

-1. Implement strong access controls (e.g, RBAC and rule of least privilege) and strong authentication mechanisms to limit unauthorized access to LLM model repositories and training environments.
+1. Implement strong access controls (E.G., RBAC and rule of least privilege) and strong authentication mechanisms to limit unauthorized access to LLM model repositories and training environments.
    1. This is particularly true for the first three common examples which could cause this vulnerability due to insider threats or misconfiguration and|or weak security controls about the infrastructure that houses LLM models, weights and architecture in which a malicious actor could infiltrate from insider or outside the environment.
    2. Supplier management tracking, verification and dependency vulnerabilities are important focus topics to prevent exploits of supply-chain attacks.
 2. Restrict the LLM's access to network resources, internal services, and APIs.